koluong/ITC-mbs/README.md

 - **Map**

    This is the instance of Google Maps that will be generated every time the user searches for an address.
-The user can browse the map to look around and see the geographic location of any result they select (i.e. the selected house, restaurant, or point of interest).
+The user can browse the map to look around and see the geographic location of any result they select (e.g. the selected house, restaurant, or point of interest).

 - **Left Sidebar**